 When I use the term “Occupied Palestine”, I am referring to the West Bank.
-Although Israel has the Gaza Strip tightly encircled, Hamas runs Gaza.
+Although Israel and Egypt have the Gaza Strip tightly encircled, Hamas runs Gaza.
 And if Israel does enter Gaza, they must do so with a full-scale military invasion.
 That is not the case in the West Bank, which is firmly under Israeli control.

 The West Bank barrier — a Middle Eastern variation on the Berlin Wall…